Grimy/ConVector/doc/Specs.md

 implementation and should give better cache performance.
 This is way more important than shaving a byte here and there.

-A DOV file starts with a 16-bytes header, containing the following fields:
+A DOV file starts with a 12-bytes header, containing the following fields:
 * Magic number (0x2339, 0xFFAF), used to identify the DOV format
 * Reserved field.
 Should contain only 0 (0x0000, 0x0000).
 May be used in a future version.
-* Dimensions of the image (width, height)
 * Dimension of the original image (width, height)

-For maximal accuracy, DOV images should make use of the full range of possible uint16 values, meaning that either “Width” or “Height” should be 65535.
+For maximal accuracy, DOV images should make use of the full range of possible uint16 values.
 However, this is not a requirement of the format.

 In order to allow converting DOV back to a vector format where the units are not arbitrary (e.g. GCode), the dimensions of the original image can be stored.